kumarlokesh/sysd/exercises/s3-clone/README.md

 - Data is stored in memory
 - Data is lost when the server restarts
-- Good for testing and development

 ### Filesystem Storage

 - Data is persisted to disk
 - Configure with `--storage=filesystem --data-dir=/path/to/data`
-- Recommended for production use

 ## Configuration